Skip to content

 • Ensure to pay attention to any prompts on the device itself while proceeding through these steps.

-• For physical devices, make sure the device is connected to the computer running Caido via USB and that both the device and the computer are on the same Wi-Fi network.
+• For physical devices, ensure the device is connected to the computer running Caido via USB and that both the device and the computer are on the same Wi-Fi network.

 pm list packages -f | grep -i pinning